hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * L1 and L2
     * L1 regularization, where the cost added is proportional to the absolute value of the weights coefficients
     * L2 regularization, where the cost added is proportional to the square of the value of the weights coefficients
     * Therefore, both L1 and L2 favor smaller param values.
-However, NN with small params are more insensitive to the noise in the input datasof
+However, NN with small params are less sensitive to the data fluctuations
   * [Dropout][10]
     * It's one of the most effective and most commonly used regularization method
     * It randomly drops (i.e. setting to zero) a number of output features of a layer during training